 Additionally, systems attached to the CloudBender network can be configured to run jobs for other trainML customers while they are not being used.
 This way, customers without the capital for on-premise systems can still benefit from the lower cost of physical systems, and those with spare physical system capacity can reduce their cost of ownership even more by earning credits for their idle time.

 CloudBender currently supports physical (on-premise) and Google Cloud deployments.
-AWS will be supported in mid-2022 with Azure to follow.
 To enable one of the providers, click on the

 CloudBender menu item in the side navigation pane of the trainML platform.
 For more details about how to configure the providers and each of their requirements, review the CloudBender documentation.
 Let us know if you need any help getting started.